waveofmymind/waveofmymind/README.md

 - I am currently working on **learning even more**.
   - studying - Java, Spring MVC, Spring Boot, MySQL, JPA, Querydsl.
-  - making - An application that can review algorithms as a side project.
   - enjoyed learning - Python.

 ---